-"The property for which you have a tenancy is considered 'premises,' and as the landlord/landlord's agent, we will take action when we have concerns about drug-related activity in, or in the vicinity of these premises.
-Be aware that such activity may jeopardise your tenancy."
+"The property for which you have a tenancy is considered 'premises.'
+As the landlord/landlord's agent, we will take action when we have concerns about drugrelated activity in, or near the premises.
+Such activity may jeopardise your tenancy."

 Section 8 of the Misuse of Drugs Act (1971) places obligations on managers of premises to prevent certain activities on those premises.